 As an accredited psychotherapist, I am required to share my practice regularly with a supervisor who supports me to support you and keep you safe.
 I do not share any identifying information about you with them unless it is vital to do so in accordance with the BACP code of ethics.
 This necessity occurs extremely rarely.

-►►► Please remember to check your spam / junk mail for my responses
+►►► Please remember to check your spam / junk mail

 PROFESSIONAL CODES OF PRACTICE

 I am an accredited member of the British Association for Counselling and Psychotherapy and abide by the BACP Ethical Framework